iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Convergence in Metric Space.md

 $$
 then this function is converging as $m \rightarrow 0$ under the metric, however, this function is piece-wise linear and it has a vertical line at $x=1/2$, a discontinuous function if we insist on taking the limit $m\rightarrow \infty$.

-For more complicated examples for incomplete metric spaces, view [[Example of Incomplete Metrics Space]].
+For more complicated examples for incomplete metric spaces, view [[Examples of Incomplete, Complete Metrics Space]].